 Walkthrough

-Take a hypothetical published dose-response curve relating dose (mg/kg, log scale, 0.1–100) to response (% effect, 0–100%).
-The figure shows a sigmoid fit plus a 95% confidence band.
+Hypothetical curve, dose (mg/kg, log scale, 0.1–100) vs response (% effect, 0–100%).
+Sigmoid fit plus 95% confidence band.

-Step 1: render the figure at 300 DPI.
+Step 1: render at 300 DPI.

 Step 3: place points.
-For the central curve, click at evenly-spaced X positions (say every quarter-log: 0.1, 0.18, 0.32, 0.56, 1.0, …).
-For the bands, use the color picker — confidence bands are typically a lighter shade of the curve color, and the picker handles this cleanly with a moderate tolerance setting.
+Central curve: click at evenly-spaced X (every quarter-log: 0.1, 0.18, 0.32, 0.56, 1.0, …).
+Bands: use the color picker — bands are typically a lighter shade of the curve color, which the picker handles with a moderate tolerance.

 Step 4: calibrate.
-X axis is log: calibrate at 0.1 and 100, set the axis type to logarithmic.
-Y axis is linear: calibrate at 0 and 100.
-Set axis labels “Dose (mg/kg)” and “Response (%)” — those propagate to the XLSX export.
+X log: 0.1 and 100, type logarithmic.
+Y linear: 0 and 100.
+Labels “Dose (mg/kg)” and “Response (%)” — propagated to XLSX.

 Step 5: export.
-You now have three (dose, response) series: central, upper, lower.
+Three (dose, response) series.
 Compute SE per dose as (upper - lower) / (2 * 1.96).

 Common dose-response pitfalls